Canton, Massachusetts: Commerce

-Canton is the headquarters of Dunkin' Donuts and is the headquarters of Computershare (North American HQ), Organogenesis, Inc., Boston Mutual Life Insurance Company, Interpolymer Corporation, Casual Male Retail Group, and formerly, Tweeter.
+Canton is the headquarters of Dunkin' Donuts and is the headquarters of Computershare (North American HQ), Organogenesis, Inc., Boston Mutual Life Insurance Company, Bank of Canton, Interpolymer Corporation, Casual Male Retail Group, and formerly, Tweeter.
 It is also home to the Massachusetts Division headquarters of the Salvation Army.

 Top employers

-According to the Town's 2011 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the town's 2022 Annual Comprehensive Financial Report, the top employers in the city are: